MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry-event-log.md

 ms.service: "dynamics365-business-central"
 author: jswymer
 ---
-# Creating custom telemetry events for the Event Log
+# Creating Custom Telemetry Events for Event Log Monitoring

 [!INCLUDE[on_prem_only_v2](includes/on_prem_only_v2.md)]